In the licensed trade and hospitality sector the success of a business is completely reliant on how effectively stock is turned into cash.

 Questions around how to improve yields and profits need to be considered.
 How can a business effectively certify its stock?
 How does a business know what stock it has?
 Where are losses occurring?
 How can a business identify and minimise those losses?

-What are the benefits to a business
+What are the benefits to a business of regular stocktaking

 As well as meeting its tax obligations there are some very clear benefits for any business in regularly engaging a qualified stocktaker / valuer to assess and evaluate its levels of stock.
 These can include: